NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Galia melon with sections

 Galia melon with sections.
-Note for round fruit with thick, patterned, yellow-brown skin and light-green flesh.
+Note: a round fruit with thick, patterned, yellow-brown skin and light-green flesh.
 Courtesy: Richard North

 Galia melon grows best in arid desert climates and well-draining sandy soil.
 Early on, the crop requires some moisture in the soil to flourish.
 Like other melons, it runs along the soil surface as a trailing vine and requires honeybees for fruiting.

-Galia always comes in round shapes.
-It is conspicuous by the raised pattern of fine netting on its rough skin.
-At maturity, it attains 4- 6 inches in diameter and weighs about 2 lbs.
+Fully grown fruits attain 4- 6 inches in diameter and weigh about 2 lbs.
 Inside, pale green flesh is juicy and has a soft consistency with a sweet, musky aroma that emanates best in the completely ripe fruits.
 Flesh encloses a hollow space filled with a large number of pale, pointed seeds encased in a web of mucilaginous fibrils.

 Yubari melon (Yubari king) is a special hybrid cultivar type grown in Yubari city in Hokkaido, Japan.
 Surrounded by mountains and well-drained volcanic ash soil, the produce commands a special prize for its sweet mellow flavor.